Rim'k joins Le Cercle PXP

 He enters the cage with Luffy's flow and leaves with the determination of a future champion.

-Music is constantly evolving, and it's easy to get overwhelmed by new flows or sound treatments and settle for old formulas we already master.
+Music is constantly evolving, and it’s easy to get left behind by new flows or sound treatments and settle for old recipes we already master well.
 Very few artists have managed to stay relevant and innovative for over 20 years.
 But Rim'K is one of them!
-In France, only Booba and Rohff can boast of staying at the top for so long, but the Uncle is much less divisive than his two peers, and almost everyone loves him, across all generations.
+In France, only Booba and Rohff can boast of staying at the top for so long, but the Tonton is much less divisive than his two colleagues, and almost everyone loves him, across all generations.
 Why?
 Probably thanks to his friendliness and humility every time we see him in interviews.
-He has contributed to some of the greatest chapters in French Rap history, yet he keeps the same rookie energy with every new release, and that’s powerful.
-The story begins in the early 90s, at Camille Groult, when Rim'K decided with two childhood friends (AP and Mokobe) to create 113, which immediately positioned itself under the banner of the greatest collective in French rap history: Mafia K'1 Fry.
+He has participated in some of the greatest chapters of French Rap history, yet he continues to bring the same energy as a rookie with every new release, and that’s powerful.
+The story begins in the early 90s, at Camille Groult, when Rim'K decides with two childhood friends (AP and Mokobe) to create 113, which immediately positions itself under the banner of the greatest collective in French rap history: Mafia K'1 Fry.

-Together, they inscribed the two digits of their department, 94, into the rap game’s hall of fame.
-113 released their first EP, "Ni barreaux, ni barrières, ni frontières," which opened the doors to the game and allowed them to follow up directly with one of the greatest French Rap classics: the album "Les Princes de la ville," in 1999.
-Quickly, it was a triumph, notably thanks to DJ Mehdi’s hard work but also the talent and complementarity of the three childhood friends.
-They proudly displayed their suburban roots, their ability to succeed on their own, and sent an incredible positive message to the youth in the neighborhoods.
-Above all, they won a Victoire de la Musique the following year, a very rare achievement for a "hardcore" rap group.
-This also gave them the chance to deliver an unforgettable moment etched in everyone’s memory: the stage performance with the famous Peugeot 504 station wagon, to further assert their identity.
-A multiple identity, one foot in the neighborhood, the other in France, and their heads in the stars with the desire to achieve great things and break everything down.
+Together, they will inscribe the two digits of their department, 94, in the rap game’s hall of fame.
+113 releases a first EP, "Ni barreaux, ni barrières, ni frontières," which opens the doors of the game and allows them to immediately follow up with one of the greatest classics of French Rap: the album "Les Princes de la ville," in 1999.
+Quickly, it’s consecration, notably thanks to DJ Mehdi’s hard work but also the talent and complementarity of the three childhood friends.
+They proudly display being from the suburbs, managing to make it on their own, and send an incredible positive message to the youth of the neighborhoods.
+Above all, they will win a Victoire de la Musique the following year, something very rare for a "hardcore" rap group.
+And this notably allowed them to offer an incredible moment engraved in all memories: the stage performance with the famous Peugeot 504 station wagon, to further assert their identity.
+A multiple identity, one foot in the neighborhood, the other in France, and their head in the stars with the desire to achieve great things and break everything.

-Joint albums with 113, (notably "Dans l'urgence"), and projects with Mafia K'1 Fry multiplied, success grew, but Rim'K also had solo career ambitions.
+Joint albums with 113, (notably with "Dans l'urgence"), and projects with Mafia K'1 Fry multiply, success grows, but Rim'K also has solo career ambitions.
 He launched it in 2004 with his album "L'Enfant du Pays."
-Nicknamed "Tonton" thanks to the track "Tonton du bled," the rapper took us back and forth between his neighborhood and his native Kabylie, culminating in the album "Maghreb United," which had wide airplay on Skyrock at the time of its release.
-But it was from 2016 that he took on a new dimension, while the 113 and Mafia K'1 Fry adventures seemed musically stalled, and Rim'K decided to move into Trap with his "Monster Tape" in 2016.
+Nicknamed "Tonton" thanks to the track "Tonton du bled," the rapper takes us back and forth between his neighborhood and his native Kabylie, culminating in the album "Maghreb United," which had wide airplay on Skyrock at the time of its release.
+But it is from 2016 that he takes on another dimension, while the 113 and Mafia K'1 Fry adventures seem musically stalled, and Rim'K decides to switch to Trap with his "Monster Tape" in 2016.
 A project with very current sounds, launching him into a new phase of his career.
-The phase where he is a Boss, respected by the entire new generation who do not hesitate to collaborate with him, on "Fantôme," then "Mutant," then "Midnight," and finally "ADN," five projects in five years.
-Along the way, huge hits like "Air Max" with Ninho, the clearest example of Rim'K’s adaptation to the new generation’s rap.
-Comfortable, on theme, never outdated, and always meticulous: that’s why people love Rim'K.
+The one where he is a Taulier, respected by the whole new generation who do not hesitate to collaborate with him, in "Fantôme," then "Mutant," then "Midnight," and finally "ADN," 5 projects in 5 years.
+Along the way, huge hits like "Air Max" with Ninho, the clearest example of Rim'K's adaptation to the new generation's rap.
+Comfortable, on theme, never outdated and always meticulous: that’s why people love Rim'K.

 RIM'K x PXP: 100% OG

-Finally, to close the shoot and the collaboration in style, we offered Rim'K a little treat for the third outfit.
-The vibe is still very underground, very "hangar," except this time, we brought... a Rolls Royce, the ultimate OG car in US rap.
-The Tonton poses with disarming ease, next to and inside the car, wearing a simple outfit that closely resembles the first look of the shoot.
+Finally, to close the shooting and the collaboration beautifully, we offered Rim'K a little treat for the third outfit.
+The vibe is still very underground, very “hangar,” except this time, we brought... a Rolls Royce, the ultimate OG car in US rap.
+The Tonton poses with disarming ease, beside and inside the car, dressed in a sober outfit reminiscent of the first shooting.
 We find the multipocket workwear jacket on top, but in beige this time, worn over a white t-shirt with the Project X Paris logo written in black.
-For the bottom, we also have the multipocket workwear pants, also in beige for a very successful overall effect.
-We thank Rim'K for his patience and professionalism; you can feel real mastery in front of the camera and genuine involvement.
-We wish him great numbers with his "Hors-Série" released in June, a project where he gathered all his freestyles, and also for what's next!
+For the bottom, we also find the multipocket workwear pants, also beige for a very successful overall effect.
+We thank Rim'K for his patience and professionalism; you can feel real mastery in front of the camera and true involvement.
+We wish him great numbers with his “Hors-Série” released in June, a project where he gathered all his freestyles, and also for what’s next!